JBris/deep-root-gen/README.md

 # Introduction

-This repository contains an implementation of a simulation model for generating the root system architecture, for the estimation of root parameters as informed by observational data collected from the field.
+This repository contains an implementation of a simulation model for generating a synthetic root system architecture, for the estimation of root parameters as informed by observational data collected from the field.

 # Data Schema